szarnyasg/duckdb-web/_posts/2023-09-11-range-joins-in-duckdb.md

 For a natural join, this is not an issue because all the conditions are equalities, but for AsOf, one side has to be chosen.
-Since AsOf can be viewed as a lookup function, it is more natural to return the "function arguments" than the function internals.
+Since AsOf can be viewed as a lookup function, it is more natural to return the "function arguments" than the "function internals".

 ### Under the Hood